elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

   - More like a club than a course.
 I plan to take more in the future.
   - If you know pretty much about competitive programming, it almost takes you no time.
 I never do competitive programming before, only some LeetCode problems, but I only spent like ~20 hours in total on it for the semester to get an A.

-Workload: moderate-light.
+**Workload:** moderate-light, but I was quite anxious in most time due to the pressure of grad school etc.

 ## Spring 2021
-- &#9733;&#9733;10-725 Convex Optimization
+- 10-725 Convex Optimization
-- &#9733;15-462 Computer Graphics
+- 15-462 Computer Graphics
-- &#9733;16-385 Computer Vision
+- 16-385 Computer Vision
 - 36-226 Introduction to Statistical Inference
+- 85-219 Biological Foundations of Behavior
 - 15-295 Competition Programming and Problem Solving

-Other commitment: ML Research @ MultiComp Lab
+**Other commitments:** ML Research @ MultiComp Lab, Codeforces competitions.

+**Workload:** TBD (expected death)

 ## Summer 2021

-Most likely doing ML research
+Most likely doing ML research @ MultiComp Lab.

 ## Junior
 ### Fall 2021
 - 10-708 Probabilistic Graphical Models
 - 15-463 Computational Photography
 - 21-373 Algebraic Structures
+- 85-213 Human Information Processing and Artificial Intelligence
 - 15-300 Research and Innovation in Computer Science
-- 85-213 Human Information Processing and Artificial Intelligence

 ### Spring 2022
 - 10-707 Advanced Deep Learning
 - 15-440 Distributed Systems
 - 21-341 Linear Algebra
+- 73-102 Principles of Microeconomics
 - 15-400 Research Practicum in Computer Science

-- 33-120 Science and Science Fiction
+**Note:** 15-300/15-400 are a sequence of courses for students to work on a research project, not typical classes.

 ## Senior
 ### Fall 2022